Jevs242/tic-tac-toe/README.md

 ## Compiling the Program

-To compile the Brisca program, open a terminal in the directory containing `tictactoe.cpp` and execute the following command:
+To compile the tic tac toe program, open a terminal in the directory containing `tictactoe.cpp` and execute the following command:

 ```bash
 g++ -o tictactoe tictactoe.cpp